Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Got a global team or international clientele?
 You might find that it isn’t easy to make international calls with Google Voice.

-Second, depending on where you’re based, you have to purchase calling credits for international calls (not possible via the app for iPhone users).
+First, depending on where you’re based, you have to purchase calling credits for international calls.
 But you’re only allowed to have a maximum of $70 in your account.
-If you frequently make international calls, you’ll have to add credits to your account regularly.
+If you frequently make international calls, you’ll have to add credits regularly.

 Google Voice also states that users may have issues with international calls on their phones if another app conflicts with the service.
 However, it doesn’t specify what apps can cause these issues, so it’ll take some trial and error to figure out which app is at fault — if another app is even the issue.